EN

 Black-headed Heron at Kotu during walk around birding

-Our man in the Gambia - Fansu Bojang
+Our colleague in the Gambia - FANSU BOJANG

 Collaboration with one of The Gambia's top bird watching guides..